FChrisF/LLCL/README.txt

 Note: it's also possible to use (from the protected part) procedure Execute; virtual; abstract;
   property  Terminated: boolean; [r]
 *: Resume and Suspend are deprecated for Delphi 2010+ and FPC/Lazarus 2.4.4+
-**: only with FPC and Delphi 2010+ (use Start instead of Resume)
+**: only with FPC and Delphi 2010+ (Start instead of Resume)

 TEvent (Classes - TObject)
   constructor Create(EventAttributes: PSecurityAttributes; ManualReset, InitialState: Boolean; const Name: string);